iwantmyname/blog/src/2014/12/multicurrency.md

 layout: post
 date: 2014-12-17 10:59:31 +1200
 author: Chris
-title: "New feature alert—we now support USD, NZD, AUD, GBP and EUR!"
+title: New feature alert—we now support USD, NZD, AUD, GBP and EUR!
 excerpt: no
 ----